Japan's No. 1 snowy tree run! Geto Kogen Ski Resort | Tree runs are best enjoyed in powder!

 Danger level: ★★★★

-Access the slopes by taking the first pair or gondola.
-Narrow valleys and large gaps are scattered throughout the slope, making it easy for skiers to overlap their lines, but by avoiding these areas, you increase your chances of finding untracked slopes.
+Access via the first pair lift or gondola.
+Narrow valleys and large gaps are scattered throughout, and skiing lines tend to overlap, but by deliberately avoiding these areas, you increase your chances of finding untouched slopes.

 [Shooter]

-After a fresh snowfall, powder hunters typically ask, "Let's go for a shooter run."
-The signature area of Geto Tree Run has expanded over time, and is now so wide that it's divided into four areas, ①②③④, based on the number of valleys.
+After a fresh snowfall, "Shall we head to Shooter?" is a common phrase among powder hunters.
+The flagship area of Geto Tree Run has expanded repeatedly, becoming a wide-scale area divided into four sections: ①②③④, corresponding to the number of valleys.

-Here, as befits the name "Shooter," the real thrill for advanced skiers is attacking the line they've aimed for as if "shooting."
-There are a variety of ways to enjoy the run, including a thrilling descent along the ridge over various undulating terrain.
+Here, true to its name "Shooter," the thrill for advanced skiers lies in attacking a targeted line as if "shooting" the snow.
+There are various ways to enjoy the run, experiencing the thrill as you descend along the ridges over large and small undulations.

 The entry point is long, so it's best to carefully drop off from the front.
 There are several ridges running through the area, and it's easy to fall into a valley while skiing, but if you persevere and continue along the ridges, you'll find uncharted territory